-Note that in every circumstance where a delay was written into the memory of the TPA5050, a 1 must be written to the Complete Data register for the change to take effect.
-This does not apply to muting, which occurs in the Control register.
+Note that in every circumstance where a delay or stream type is written into the memory of the TPA5051, a 1 must be written to the Complete Update registers for the change to take effect.
+In this example, the stream type change made to DATA1 would not take effect.
+This does not apply to muting, which occurs in the Control registers.